darwin-eu/visOmopResults/README.md

 Finally, we convert the transformed *summarised_result* object in steps 1, 2, and 3, into a nice gt object.
 We use the default visOmopResults style.
-Additonally, we separet data into groups specified by *group_level* column to differentiate between cohort1 and cohort2.
+Additionally, we separate data into groups specified by *group_level* column to differentiate between cohort1 and cohort2.

 ``` r